Akanate/DirCleaner/updates.md

 Added contributing.md

-Fixed mistype of function junky when you wanted to move afile via search
+Fixed mistype of function junky when you wanted to move a file via search